Practicing self care during your period is all about bridging the gap between physical and emotional care.

 - Regulate the heaviness of your flow.

-The main things to focus on with raw food are:
+The main things to focus on are:

 - Fruits: especially water-rich varieties like oranges, berries, peaches, pears, melons and watermelons.